Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

     pit/var/www/ephemeral# mkdir -v prep configs data
     ```

-1. If necessary, download the CSM software release to the Linux host which will be preparing the
+1. Download the CSM software release to the PIT node.
-   LiveCD.

-   TODO Does this information in substeps 1 to 3 need to be replaced with a link to [Update Product Stream](../update_product_stream/index.md) for how to get the latest CSM software release and apply any patches?

-   > **`INTERNAL NOTE: $ENDPOINT`** The `$ENDPOINT` URL (`arti.dev.cray.com`) below are for internal use.
-Customers do not need to download any additional
-   > artifacts, the CSM tarball is included along with the Shasta release.
+   **Important:** In an earlier step, the CSM release plus any patches, workarounds, or hotfixes
+   were downloaded to a system using the instructions in [Update CSM Product Stream](../update_product_stream/index.md)
+   Either copy from that system to the PIT node or set the ENDPOINT variable to URL and use `wget`.

    1. Set helper variables

       ```bash